yarovit-developer/codecademy-projects/javascript/wordsmith-bytesize/README.md

 - **WordSmith**: Fetches and displays a list of words related to the input word.
 - **ByteSize**: Shortens a user-provided URL using Rebrandly API and displays the shortened URL on the page.
 - **Asynchronous Requests**: Both functions make use of JavaScript's `fetch` API to send asynchronous requests and handle the responses.

+To use ByteSize you will need a Rebrandly API key.
+To do this, read through [the Rebrandly sign up guide](https://developers.rebrandly.com/docs) to set up your API.
+.